 - 2.1 As early as 2007, the Council signed up to the Nottingham Declaration which required monitoring and reporting of carbon emissions for all council assets and activities. - 2.2 This work was taken forward through the Fenland Strategic Partnership and included the development of an Energy Plan for the Council. - 2.3 The Council undertook capital works over several years to reduce energy needs across our buildings and assets whilst accessing funding through the Salix scheme.
 The Salix scheme came to an end in 2021. - 2.4 The Climate Change Act 2008 commits the UK government by law to achieving net zero carbon emissions by 2050 which will require action by all local authorities. - 2.5 The Environment Act 2021 places responsibilities on local authorities in the fields of waste, resources, air quality, water, and nature conservation.
 The government are developing guidance for local authorities to follow in achieving these requirements.
 This guidance is expected in late 2022. - 2.6 The Home Energy Conservation Act 1995 requires English Local Authorities to produce a report that sets out the energy conservation measures that the Authority considers practicable, cost- effective and likely to result in significant improvement in the energy efficiency of residential accommodation in its area. - 2.7 The Cambridgeshire and Peterborough Combined Authority (CPCA) have developed an action plan following their commissioning of an Independent Climate Change Report in 2020.
-The action plan contained in this report complements many of the priorities within the CPCA report. - 2.8 The Council has a good track record of supporting residents and businesses in accessing support to reduce the cost of energy, support being focussed on the most vulnerable and offering choices to residents for energy efficiency measures. - 2.9 Fenland's unique geography presents challenges, such as a natural susceptibility to fluvial and tidal flooding.
-In addition, our transport network makes households highly reliant on the motor car.
+The action plan contained in this report complements many of the priorities within the CPCA report. - 2.8 The Council has a good track record of supporting residents and businesses in accessing support to reduce the cost of energy, support being focussed on the most vulnerable and offering choices to residents for energy efficiency measures.

-- 2.10 With energy costs continuing to rise, addressing increasing fuel poverty remains a key issue. - 2.11 The developing action plan will integrate the objectives of the July motion by embedding the principles within the work of the council generally.
+- 2.9 Fenland's unique geography presents challenges, such as a natural susceptibility to fluvial and tidal flooding.
+In addition, our transport network makes households highly reliant on the motor car. - 2.10 With energy costs continuing to rise, addressing increasing fuel poverty remains a key issue. - 2.11 The developing action plan will integrate the objectives of the July motion by embedding the principles within the work of the council generally.
 This will establish an accumulative annual estimate of CO{2e} the reductions achieved through the council's activities and through the funding of schemes to third parties, using 2018 as the base year.

-3. Recommendations
+3 Recommendations

-- 3.1 Approve the draft Climate Change Action Plan at Appendix A of this Report. - 3.2 Authorise the Monitoring Officer to amend the Constitution so as to include reference to the Environment Act 2021 within Appendix A of Part 3, Table 4 of the Constitution so as to enable officers to fulfil Fenland District Council's obligations under that Act in accordance with their ordinary delegations; and - 3.3 Delegate to Officers responsibility for reviewing and updating the Climate Change Action Plan, if approved, in consultation with the Portfolio Holder with responsibility for the environment.
+- 3.1 That Cabinet recommend Council approve the adoption of the Carbon Reduction and Climate Adaptation report and the related action plan. - 3.2 That Appendix A of Part 3, Table 4 of the Constitution is amended so as to also include reference to the Environment Act 2021 and so as to enable officer to fulfil Fenland District Council's obligations under that Act in accordance with their ordinary delegations; and - 3.3 That Cabinet delegate responsibility to portfolio holders to take forward the actions in the plan in line with their portfolio holder responsibilities.